vespaill/QuickFit/README.md

 ---
 ---
 ---
-### The following may not be relevant to you.
-It's here to serve as future reference for myself.
+### The following may or may not be relevant.
+It's a summary of everything done to get this far.
 ---
 ---
 ---